 Cinque Ports Arms

 The Cinque Ports were a federation of south-eastern ports, the original five being Hastings, New Romney, Hythe, Dover and Sandwich.
-It was built in the 18th century probably on the foundations of an earlier building.
-The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has changed little for over 100 years.
-The Cinque Ports Arms is is a cosy and friendly welcoming public house with a wealth of oak beams serving upto 4 ever changing real ales.
+It was built in the 18th century, probably on the foundations of an earlier building.
+The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has barely changed for over 100 years.
+The Cinque Ports Arms is a cosy and friendly, welcoming public house with a wealth of oak beams serving up to 4 ever-changing real ales.

 City of London

 Jamie and Emma welcome you to the City of London.
 We pride ourselves on using the freshest produce from around the South Coast.
 Everything is made in-house from the bread, to the chutneys and even the ice-cream.
 Originally called 'The Seawall Tavern', this was a 16th Century inn.
 During a storm in 1775, a ship called City of London was blown ashore and collided with the inn, causing substantial damage.
 The ship's figurehead and timbers were used to repair the building, and the name was changed to reflect this.
 The pub remains a memorial to those who died in the 1775 storm, and it is well worth a visit, both for its historical interest and for its food and drink.
 The public house is mentioned in the Dr Syn novels.

 Traditional pub on the edge of Lydd town.
 A timber-framed listed building built in the 18 century.
 There are two bar areas, one a traditional public bar and the other a lounge area with a tv.